 2nd - We didn’t search people in public, nor did we stand by and watch as other searched people in public.
 To that Commissioner Charles D. Gaither read the following from the rule book to the media:

-“Members of the force shall not search, or act as witness to the searching of any person in any place other than the station house, or headquarters, unless such search be made for dangerous or deadly weapons suspected to be upon the person of the prisoner.”
+“Members of the force shall not search, or act as a witness to the searching of any person in any place other than the station house, or headquarters unless such search is made for dangerous or deadly weapons suspected to be upon the person of the prisoner.”